Note to Readers 01.02.16

 Note to Readers 11.05.13

-I have been working with due diligence to help teachers make sense of the marriage between the PARCC Frameworks released first in the Fall of 2011 and updated in the Fall of 2012 and the most recent significant release of PARCC Assessment information, the Assessment Blueprints released on April 30.
-The fact is, I posted a blog similar to this one two weeks ago, but since, my website crashed and several blogs were lost.
-Today, I am doing triage, trying to capture the message I shared then with what what my memory allows me to recover!
+I have been working with due diligence to help teachers make sense of the marriage between the PARCC Frameworks released first in the Fall of 2011 and updated in the Fall of 2012 and the most recent edits (August 2015) to the PARCC Assessment Blueprints (2012).

-As I read through the Assessment Blueprints, I began to see that though they were aligned to the Frameworks, the categories of writing students would be asked to perform were not in direct synchronization with the Common Core.
-There were not writing assessments of argument, expository, and narrative.
-Rather, the categories of assessment for reading within the categories of writing were directed towards literary analysis, research writing, and narrative.
+PARCC’s Assessment Blueprints, are aligned to the PARCC’s Model Content Frameworks and categories of writing students are asked to perform are in close synchronization with the Common Core.
+However, the writing assessments are not specifically argument, expository, and narrative.
+Rather, the categories of assessment for reading within the categories of writing are directed towards literary analysis, research writing, and narrative.
 Narrative, by the way, has been redefined since the 2011 Frameworks were released.
 The new definition of narrative is one that includes not only story (the conventional definition of narrative) but also the process of description.
 More on that later.

 How to use this document